json420/dbase32/doc/dbase32.rst

     a one second granularity.

     Similar to :func:`random_id()`, this function returns a 120-bit (15-byte)
-    ID, which will 24 characters in length when Dbase32 encoded.
+    ID, which will be 24 characters in length when Dbase32 encoded.

     The difference is the first 4 bytes of this ID are the time since the Unix Epoch in seconds, truncated a 32-bit unsigned integer (which wont overflow